“Children need the freedom and time to play. Play is not a luxury. It is a necessity.” – Kay Redfield Jamison

 - A blanket and airer.
 What kids don’t enjoy den building?!… There’s all sorts of fun to be had with an old sheet and some chairs or an airer.
 Talk to the child about what they are building, what’s happening, why they are inside and so on!

 If you’re starting to think about Christmas shopping (and if not, apologies for mentioning it in October!) check out our post from last year 20 stocking fillers for speech and language development.
-We will be writing a 2017 version soon too – it gives me a great excuse to trawl the internet looking for bargains!
+You can also find out more about play, why it’s important and how to play with your child here.

 What have I missed?
 What other toys do your kids love to use for imaginative play?